yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/12/01/modern_day_joel_test.md

 1. How important is recruiting and onboarding here?

-Great companies make recruiting *their number one priority*.
-Not two, not three, but *one*.
+Great companies make recruiting _their number one priority_.
+Not two, not three, but _one_.
 Bad software engineers will cost a company its future.
 Great software engineers will expand and accelerate it.
 It will be at least somewhat obvious during the interview process, because great companies have their own internal recruiters, practical but difficult coding problems, and engineers devoted to the task.
 Great companies also have a clear onboarding schedule, with prompt orientations, helpful codelabs, and friendly mentors.

 2. What coding standards do you follow?

 Great companies will use linting, such as ESLint for JavaScript and PyLint for Python, and make them as strict as possible in order to have the most consistent code.
 Great companies will also have a clear code review process where checks not caught by tests or linting will be caught by other developers before changes are merged into wherever they need to go.

-___
+---

 These are just suggestions, but strongly recommended ones.
-A good company *will* score 11 or 12 on the Joel Test.
+A good company _will_ score 11 or 12 on the Joel Test.
 A bad company may score as low as 3.
 Knowing what to look for in a company may save you years of pain.